Yaser Abdel Said: Capture

 A break in the case came on August 14, 2017, when a maintenance worker at an apartment complex in Bedford, Texas, where Yaser's son, Islam Said, rented an apartment, reported seeing a man matching Yaser's description inside of Islam's apartment.
 When detectives showed him a picture of Yaser Said, the worker identified him as the man he had seen in the apartment.
 At approximately 6:30 p.m. that evening, an agent came into the apartment to interview Islam.
 He was upset and allegedly refused to cooperate.
-He then called someone, saying, “We have a problem.”
+He then called someone, saying, "We have a problem."
 At 1:00 a.m., a search warrant was executed on the apartment, which was empty at the time.
 However, the police observed a sliding glass patio door open.
 Below the patio, they noticed a shrub with broken branches, suggesting someone had jumped off the patio and landed on the bush.
 Next to the flattened bush, they found a pair of eyeglasses, which they collected as evidence.
 They collected evidence inside the apartment, including several cigarette butts and a toothbrush.
 The FBI Laboratory in Quantico, Virginia, compared the DNA from those items to the DNA of Amina and Sarah, and determined the DNA most likely came from their biological father.

 Three years later, in August 2020, the police began 24-hour surveillance on a home in Justin, Texas.
 They observed Islam and Yassein entering and exiting the home and the shadow of another man inside the home after the two men had left.
 After a week of surveillance, the FBI obtained a search warrant and arrested Yaser on August 26, 2020.
 On the same day in nearby Euless, Texas, they also arrested Islam, age 32, and Yassein Abdulfatah Said, age 59.
 Said's son and brother were both charged with concealing a person from arrest.
-Authorities suspect that other people helped Said evade arrest over the years, and a federal criminal complaint said that Islam was in contact with two more of his father’s brothers.
+Authorities suspect that other people helped Said evade arrest over the years, and a federal criminal complaint said that Islam was in contact with two more of his father's brothers.

 Criminal proceedings

 Yaser

 Even though Yaser Said was indicted on capital murder charges, prosecutors did not seek the death penalty.
-Since his capture, he has been held at Dallas County Jail - North Tower.
+After his capture, he was held at Dallas County Jail - North Tower.
 His trial opened on August 2, 2022.
-Said argued through a translator that he was not present during the murders, having taken his daughters in his taxi for a ride and that there was a threat following them that made him leave, leaving his two daughters alone as Said has thought he was a target.
+Said argued through a translator that he was not present during the murders, having taken his daughters in his taxi for a ride and that there was a threat following them that made him leave, leaving his two daughters alone as Said had thought he was a target.
 After hearing closing arguments and three hours of deliberation, the jury found Said guilty of capital murder.
 Dallas County District Court Judge Chika Anyiam sentenced Said to life in prison without the possibility of parole.
 As of January 2023, he is incarcerated at Texas Department of Criminal Justice's McConnell Unit in Bee County, Texas.